yuwex/scratchcloud/docs/_sources/examples.rst.txt

 Description:

-* Line 1: Imports ScratchCloud
+* Line 1: Imports scratchcloud
 * Line 3: Creates a new ``CloudClient`` object
 * Line 5-11: Sets up print statements when connected and disconnected
 * Line 13-14: Sets up a cloud event function for the cloud variable ``REQUEST``.
 This is called whenever ``REQUEST`` is set in scratch